-The RetinAI Advanced Imaging team is aware of the importance of scientific contributions to the field ophthalmology and to healthcare in general.
-In order to support the transition from reactive medicine to preventive medicine, and to foster the development of solutions to support patient's health and well-being, we are releasing our public peer-reviewed contributions in medical image analysis and machine learning.
+The RetinAI Advanced Imaging team is aware of the importance of scientific contributions to the field ophthalmology and to healthcare.
+In order to support the transition from reactive medicine to precision and patient-specific medicine, and to foster the development of solutions to support patient's health and well-being, we are releasing our public peer-reviewed contributions in medical image analysis and machine learning.

 Simultaneous Classification and Segmentation of Cysts in Retinal OCT

 The automatic segmentation of fluid deposits in OCT imaging enables clinically relevant quantification and monitoring of eye disorders over time.
 Eyes with late-stage diseases are particularly challenging to segment, as their shape is often highly warped and presents a high variability between different devices, specifications and scanning times.

 In this context, the RetinAI team proposed a novel fully-Convolutional Neural Network (CNN) architecture which combines dilated residual blocks in an asymmetric U-shape configuration, and can simultaneously segment and classify cysts in pathological eyes.

 This articles presents a validation of our approach on the Retouch Challenge with the Medical Image Computing and Computer-Assisted Intervention (MICCAI) ’17 Conference dataset.

 Pathological OCT Retinal Layer Segmentation using Branch Residual U-shape Networks - BRUNET

 The automatic segmentation of retinal layer structures provides clinically-relevant quantification and monitoring of eye disorders over time in OCT.
 Eyes with late-stage diseases are particularly challenging to segment, as their shape is highly warped due to the presence of pathological biomarkers.